DarkMatterCore/nxdumptool/README.md

 Main features
 --------------

-* Generates XCI cartridge dumps with optional certificate removal and optional trimming.
+* Generates full cartridge image dumps (XCI) with optional certificate removal and optional trimming.
+* Generates installable packages (NSP) from cartridge applications.
+    - You'll need to retrieve the full NCA keyset beforehand, using Lockpick.
+It must be stored in "sdmc:/switch/prod.keys".
+* Supports multigame carts.
-* CRC32 checksum calculation for XCI dumps.
+* CRC32 checksum calculation for XCI/NSP dumps.
 * Full XCI dump verification using XML database from NSWDB.COM (NSWreleases.xml).
 * XML database and in-app update via libcurl.
 * Precise HFS0 raw partition dumping, using the root HFS0 header from the game card.